GemCopeland/personal-website/src/pages/home.md

   Last updated: 01.2021
 ---

-Industrial designer currently based in London.
+Industrial designer based in London.
 Junior Designer at [JAILMAKE](https://jailmake.com).
 Member of [Evening Class](https://evening-class.org) and the Designers and Cultural Workers branch of [UVW](https://twitter.com/UVW_DCW).